4ndrs/PureMPV/README.md

 Output seeking can be enabled inserting ```input_seeking=no``` in the configuration file.

 ## Cropping
-To crop, it is necessary to put the mouse pointer in the starting position of the crop, before pressing <kbd>ctrl</kbd> + <kbd>c</kbd>.
-After that, pressing the key combination will start the cropping mode, position the mouse to the desired location to generate the cropping coordinates.
-To stop the cropping mode, press the key combination again.
+To crop, it is necessary to put the mouse pointer in the starting position of the crop.
+After that, pressing the keybinding <kbd>c</kbd> will start the cropping mode; position the mouse to the desired location to generate the cropping coordinates.
+To stop the cropping mode, press the keybinding again.
 The cropbox will be set if PureMode is on, and just copied if it is off.

 ![vivycropbox_animation](https://user-images.githubusercontent.com/31898900/185887111-207cfa6b-610f-4952-a07e-58adafe7a3f9.gif)